Glossopoeia logo

 Glossopoeia /glɒsə'piːə/ is the construction of fictional languages; such languages are commonly known today as "conlangs" (← construtted langages).
 Probably the most well known are Esperanto, Klingon and J.R.R.
 Tolkien's elvish languages, Sindarin and Quenya.
 But ever since the 16th century, at least, quite literally hundreds - possibly now thousands - of these have been created by enthusiastic glossopoeists or "conlangers."

-I am keeping the pages online for those interested or who may wish to follow up any of the ideas contained in them (Note, however, that in order to read these pages correctly, you need a Unicode compliant browser and a font which supports IPA and Greek characters).
+Now (May 2024) at the age of 85 I am more or less 'freezing' these pages, but am keeping the pages online for those interested or who may wish to follow up any of the ideas contained in them.

 About the Glossopoeia & Glossopoeic Languages page

-This page gives the origin of the term "glossopoeia" and discusses the different types of glossopoeic languages, defining them broadly in terms of:
+This page gives the origin of the term "glossopoeia" (often wrongly attributed to Tolkien) and discusses the different types of glossopoeic languages, defining them broadly in terms of:

 • auxlangs (artificial auxiliary languages)

-• artlangs, i.e. art-languages as defined by J.R.R.
-Tolkien, namely languages which are not concerned with "base considerations of the 'practical', the easiest for the 'modern mind', or for the million - only a question of taste, a satisfaction of personal pleasure, a private sense of fitness."
+• artlangs, i.e. art-languages which are concerned with "a question of taste, a satisfaction of personal pleasure, a private sense of fitness."
+[J.R.R.
+Tolkien, "A Secret Vice"]

 • engelangs, i.e. engineered languages which are designed to specific objective criteria, and engineered to meet those criteria.